IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 <!-- ComponentEnd: HierarchicalGrid -->

-After declaring the service, we need to create a component, which will be responsible for the `{ComponentTitle}` construction and data subscription.
+After declaring the service, we need to create a component, which will be responsible for the `{ComponentName}` construction and data subscription.

 <!-- ComponentStart: Grid -->
 ```typescript